bluerock-io/formal-methods/content/tech_reports/developing-with-formal-methods.md

 - Yoichi Hirai
 ---

-The BedRock HyperVisor&trade; is a commercial, highly concurrent, verified virtualization platform that employs formal methods to enable proofs of complex, lock-free concurrent code; support automating proofs of large programs; and integrate with “informal” parts of the software lifecycle.
+The BlueRock HyperVisor is a commercial, highly concurrent, verified virtualization platform that employs formal methods to enable proofs of complex, lock-free concurrent code; support automating proofs of large programs; and integrate with “informal” parts of the software lifecycle.